fsajedi22/dataviz-project-template-proposal/README.md

 After looking at the data and thinking through the bar chart more, I came up with the sketch below.
 Here I have the interaction where the user cal filter the religion.
 I later thought of alos being able to filter the country.

 ![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.14.48%20PM.png)
+## Intermediate Steps

-## Current State
+## Final State

-I have 2 views currently.
-One flat map and one round.
-The interactions are if the user hovers over a country it will state the country name and the top religion along with if the user clicks on a particular religion in the legend only those countries for the same religion will be shown.
-This is very helpful for the not as popular religions as they do not pop out otherwise.
+The final view is a global view that spins all the time allowing for the user to see all the different countries.
+Each religion has a different color and all the countries have a religion associated with it.
+For this view, the religion shown is whichever had the highest number of people practing that religion.

 ## Open Questions

-* How to encopass all the countries as I have some that are not pulling in?
+* How to allow the legend to filter the visual as section of code is not pointing to the right set of data?
 * How to have the user be able to rotate the globe with the mouse?

 ## Future Improvements